Health care complaints

 - Medical negligence

-The safety of Australia’s health care system requires the active participation of health professionals, patients and carers.
-Your feedback allows you to be a part of improving health care by supporting what is being done well, highlighting what can be done better, and improving safety.
-You can provide feedback through:
+The safety of the health care system requires the active participation of health professionals, patients and carers.
+Feedback helps to improve care by supporting what is being done well, highlighting what can be done better, and improving safety.
+You can provide feedback in several ways.

-Compliments – Everyone likes a compliment when a job is done well.
-Positive comments show health professionals that you value their service and standard of care.
+Compliments – Positive comments show health professionals that you value their service and standard of care.

-Complaints – If health care services have not met your expectations, negative feedback is important.
-It can help services and health professionals identify and improve service gaps or problems in treatment, communication, processes and behaviour.
+Complaints – If health professionals and services have not met your expectations, negative feedback can help them improve service gaps or problems in treatment, communication, processes and behaviour.